When Should You Start Google Ads?

 How To Better Rank?

-Google takes your bidding amount and pairs it with your quality score assessment when trying to rank better.
+When trying to rank better, Google takes your bidding amount and pairs it with your quality score assessment.
 When you add the two together, you get your ad rank.
 You can always increase your bid to try and get a better rank, but there are always more options that don’t require you to raise the bid.
 The first thing to revise is your keywords, and there are many keyword tools that you can use to see what ones are strong enough for you to rank on and what ones aren’t.
 These tools also show you similar words in a less competitive market.
-The second step is looking into the ad relevance; if you advertise something and it has nothing to do with your keywords, it will get looked over.
+The second step is looking into the ad relevance; if you advertise something that has nothing to do with your keywords, it will get looked over.
 Try adding your keywords to the ad in different places.
 This will also apply to the meta tags on your website.

 We dove straight into the waters of where 3.5 billion people go a day learned a lot about Google Ads, keywords, ranking, and if this is right where you need to be.
 If it wasn’t said enough, keywords are the main takeaway.
 If you have poor unrelative keywords, Google Ads will not work.
 So now you know how Google Ads works.
 Are you ready to jump in?